 Length: 8 pages

-This bill was introduced on March 1, 2012, in a previous session of Congress, but was not enacted.
+This bill was introduced on March 1, 2012, in a previous session of Congress, but it did not receive a vote.

 Mar 1, 2012

 Bills and resolutions are referred to committees which debate the bill before possibly sending it on to the whole chamber.

 This activity took place on a related bill, H.R.
 1998 (113th).

 H.R.
 4122 (112th) was a bill in the United States Congress.

 A bill must be passed by both the House and Senate in identical form and then be signed by the President to become law.